eugenkiss/hnclient/README.md

 TODO:
   - Create requester package?
 Make generic inpute type
+    - Progress here, used in production but no time yet to open source...
+  - Use https://github.com/grahammendick/navigation!
+It's all that I ever wished for!
+    - That's what I want: https://navigation4asp.net/2018/06/11/pwa-stack-navigation-native/

   - Put NavigationsOptions to 'router5'
   - Use history.back only when stack > 1 for back arrow, otherwise home